kaust-generative-ai/local-deployment-llama-cpp/README.md

 #### 2. Build and install LLaMA C++

-After creating the Conda environment you can build and install LLaMA C++ with BLAS acceleratin by running the following shell script.
+After creating the Conda environment you can build and install LLaMA C++ with BLAS acceleration by running the following shell script.

 ```bash